Minions: The Rise of Gru: Critical response

-#Gentleminions TikTok trend
+"Gentleminions" TikTok trend

-A popular Internet meme involving groups of young adults dressed in suits like the character Gru attending the film and some dressing up like Minions with the tag #Gentleminions began spreading on TikTok almost immediately after the film's release.
+A popular Internet meme involving groups of Generation Z adolescent boys dressed in suits like the character Gru attending the film and some dressing up like Minions with the tag #Gentleminions began spreading on TikTok almost immediately after the film's release.
 The meme originated with a group of Australian high schoolers.
 It is usually accompanied by American rapper Yeat's song "Rich Minion", which was commissioned for the Cole Bennett-directed trailer of the film.
 Large groups recorded themselves cheering, throwing bananas at the screen, and performing Gru's trademark steepled fingers gesture.
 Several theaters in the United Kingdom banned groups of young men in formal attire from seeing the film due to their disruptive behavior during screenings.
 The meme was also documented in the United States, Norway, Singapore, and Israel.

 The substantial meme subculture around The Rise of Gru was noted by The Face to be similar to memes surrounding the superhero film Morbius, released earlier in 2022.
-Both meme subcultures focused around a largely ironic appreciation for the supposed strengths of said film, often verging on the absurdist, but The Face noted that the interest in The Rise of Gru was largely based in genuine interest in the film, whereas the interest in Morbius was based solely in the latter's perceived lack of quality.
+Both meme subcultures focused around a largely ironic appreciation for the supposed strengths of said film, often verging on the absurdist, but The Face noted that the interest in The Rise of Gru was largely based in genuine interest in the film and nostalgia for the previous Despicable Me films, whereas the interest in Morbius was ironic due to the latter's perceived lack of quality.

 The social media accounts for Universal Pictures, Illumination, and the franchise acknowledged the meme, with the latter two posting a video that depicted the Minions participating in the trend.

 PostTrak reported that 34% of The Rise of Gru audiences were between the ages of 13 and 17, an unusually high percentage for an animated film.
 Pamela McClintock of The Hollywood Reporter concluded that the results of the survey were a result of the Internet trend.

 Accolades

+Sequel

+A sequel is scheduled to be released on July 1, 2026, after having been initially set to release on June 30, 2027.